jyotinlad/python-exe/README.md

 # Python Executable

 ## Overview
-A A mechanism to convert Python scripts in executables. to convert Python scripts in executables.
+A mechanism to convert Python scripts in executables. to convert Python scripts in executables.

 ## Prerequisites
 The python packages `pyinstaller` and `pywin32` must be installed (as follows when using Anaconda).